moeni27/LyriFont/README.md

 Blobs are generated randomly throughout the canvas, according to a simple genetic algorithm.
 Each blob is a separate entity, posessing one gene which influences the maximum speed that the object can reach.
 Their color is coordinated with the music-responsive sides of the application.
 These entities have a certain amount of health, which dictates if each blob will continue living or die in the subsequent frame, which is visualized directly through its color saturation.
 The gene of each blob can be passed down through generations via asexual reproduction.

-The blob's genes are randomly generated, the only exception is when they're produced via reproduction, in this latter case the gene is inherited from the parent with a 1% chance of mutation which slightly deviates from the gene that was carried on from the previous generation.\
+The blob's genes are randomly generated, the only exception is when they're created via reproduction, in this latter case the gene is inherited from the parent with a 1% chance of mutation which slightly deviates from the gene that was carried on from the previous generation.\
 Certain features of the music can influence their behaviour and qualities.
-The track's spread applies an additional force to the blobs (making them move around, loosely following the music), while its skew increases the probability of asexual reproduction (meaning that a higher population of blobs becomes more likely).
+The track's spread applies an additional force to the blobs (making them move around, loosely following the music), while its skew increases the likelihood of asexual reproduction.

 The user can further interact with the background of the application by holding down the left mouse button.
 This input generates a series of blobs as long as the user keeps the button pressed (in this case the blob genes are all random as they're not the result of asexual reproduction).